V & W Class destroyers played a vital part in evacuating the

 forth, Dover - Dunkirk, picking up troops and survivo

-Stories told by the troops (known as "pongos" brought home by HMS Worcester
+Stories told by the "pongos" (troops) brought home by HMS Worcester

-Worcester and brought back to Dover by Worcester.
-He "felt quite at home" since he came from Worcester.
-The Worcestershire Regiment Museum provided first hand accounts of their rescue which have been scanned and converted into a PDF which can be read online by clicking on this link.
-In March 1942 the city of Worcester adopted HMS Worcester after a successful Warships Week fund raising campaign.
+Worcester and brought to Dover by Worcester and - since he came from Worcester - "felt quite at home".
+The Worcestershire Regiment Museum provided first hand accounts of their rescue which can be read as a PDF by clicking on this link.
+In March 1942 the cathedral city of Worcester on th River Severn adopted HMS Worcester after a successful Warships Week fund raising campaign.

 Peter Raban was born in Worcestershire and joined the Royal